bargross/shopping-basket-api/shopping-basket-api/README.md

 	- Login: 'sa'
 	- Password: 'pass123!' (this is the password set in the `docker-compose.yml` file)
 	- Connection Security Encryption: Optional

+## Cannot Connect To The Exposed Container
+- Ensure you don't already have a container running on port 1433
+- If a container is already being exposed on port 1433 change it in docker-compose.yml
+   - in line 11 change "1433:1433" for "1433:xxxx" chose ur port before doing this.